Frequently asked questions

 If a Certificate of Excellence recipient has changed childcare settings, the centre's share of the financial award goes to the setting at which the recipient was working at the time of nomination.

-Nomination packages must be submitted to the Prime Minister’s Awards program office by January 20, 2017.
-Submissions must be sent by mail and postmarked by the deadline date to be considered for the 2016-17 award.
+Nomination packages must be submitted to the Prime Minister's Awards program office by January 14, 2019 - 23:59 Pacifid Time.
 Late entries will not be considered.

 Innovation, Science and Economic Development Canada